keajs/kea-localstorage/README.md

 })
 ```

-So `persistedValue` saved not in path% `scenes.something.foobar`, but `example.scenes.something.foobar`
+So `persistedValue` saved not in path: `scenes.something.foobar`, but `example.scenes.something.foobar`